erlenddahlen/ElevatorProject/README.md

 The elevator starts at state Unknown before it finds out which floor it is located, then it returns to state Idle.
-From Idle it will wait for the event of an update from Manager, update its queue and search it to find which order it shall execute (*).
+From Idle it will wait for the event of an update from Manager, update its queue and search it to find which order it shall execute (#1).
 It finds its direction and goes to state Moving.
-When the elevator arrives at a floor this event triggers it to check if it should stop(*).
+When the elevator arrives at a floor this event triggers it to check if it should stop(#1).
 If the elevator is in the floor of the order it is executing it will stop and start a door timer of 3 sec.
 The elevator goes to DoorOpen state, and waits for the timer to finish.
 After finishing timer, the elevator goes back to Idle again and waits for a new update from Manager.
 Through this whole process the elevator sends updates to the Manager of its state, floor, direction and queue.

 The FSM module also have a GO routine for checking if buttons are pushed and if the elevator arrives at a new floor.

-(*) The functions in FSMFunctions.go handles these operations.
+(#1) The functions in FSMFunctions.go handles these operations.

 Manager
 -------